-Berri Regional Secondary College has a unique Junior Secondary program whereby we take a collaborative approach to the interconnectedness of key aspects of the curriculum looking at these features from a holistic view rather than individual units.
+Berri Regional Secondary College has a unique Junior Secondary program whereby we take a collaborative approach to the interconnectedness of key aspects of the curriculum looking at these features from a holistic view.
 Our curriculum learning programs provide an opportunity for students to develop their skills in both academic understanding and lifelong skills such as self-awareness, critical and creative thinking and problem solving.